mcldev/my-bootstrap-menu/readme.txt

 7. Select a logo to display on your menu

 == Changelog ==

+= 1.1.1 =
+Minor fix for Admin site for Firefox

 = 1.1.0 =
 **First major revision - ALWAYS CHECK BEFORE UPGRADING LIVE SITES**